shieldgenerator7/DnD-Stories/FaerunDiverge/Faerun Diverge.md

 Jack stared ahead, bewildered.

 “Never mind then.”
 The emperor sat back down at his desk.
-“Now that everyone is in condition to fight, now it’s time to tell you where you’re going.”
+“Now that everyone is in fighting condition, it’s time to tell you where you’re going.”

 Jack stared ahead, bewildered.